jameshanlon/jameshanlon.github.io/content/writing-synthesizable-verilog.md

 assignment width matches the full width of the right hand side.
 Using a prefix like `unused_` makes the process of signing off any related warnings with the downstream synthesis and physical build simpler:

 ```
 assign {unused_co, result} = a + b;
 ```

 Exceptions to this rule can be made for the common constants 0, 1 and -1 to be specified as `integer` literals, for example:

 ```
 assign result = 0;
 assign sum = value - 1;
 ```

-**Use `signed` types for signed arithmetic,** and avoid implementing signed arithmetic with manual sign extensions.
-Verilog uses the signedness of an expression to determine how to extend its width (as well as inferring signedness of parent expressions).
+**Use `signed` types for signed arithmetic, and avoid implementing signed arithmetic with manual sign extensions.** SystemVerilog uses the signedness of an expression to determine how to extend its width (as well as inferring signedness of parent expressions).
 Since the rules for sign determination is similar to expression size but not the same, making it explicit avoids errors.
 It also facilitates the use of optimised arithmetic implementations in synthesis, particularly with multipliers.
 The following example (adapted from [this presentation][arithmetic-gotcha]) shows how these rules can be confusing:

 ```
 logic signed [3:0] a, b;